 WHY THE “TRIPLE TRAP” WON’T SERVE YOU WELL

-Certainly, I do realize that you can’t raise your fees into the stratosphere for PI.
+Certainly, I do realize that you can’t be setting your chiropractic fees into the stratosphere for PI.
 Before you email me your objection, yes I am definitely aware that not all PI carriers pay 100%.
 And I understand that some PI carriers utilize proprietary software or fee data that was apparently obtained from polling 3 unlicensed chiropractors who practice in Belarus, Bangladesh and the basement of their grandmothers house to obtain their “usual, customary and reasonable” (UCR) fees.
 So, yes, your PI fees matter somewhat here when they exceed the UCR fee.
 But you will never receive a thank you letter from a PI carrier for keeping your fees low enough to make everyone else look bad; but that’s in fact, what you are doing (in addition to robbing yourself of income).

 Perhaps the biggest fee fear factor, however, is in the face of patients.
 Too many chiropractors are afraid to charge their patients for what they do and look for creative ways to not collect co-insurance, co-pays or deductibles.